devkral/django-fast-iprestrict/README.md

 Note: when using ratelimit the ratelimit settings are used for ratelimits, they can differ when not using the fallback

+Note: when setting IPRESTRICT_SOURCE_FORCE_EXPIRE_MULTIPLIER to <= 0 and use sources make sure you clear the cache at project restart.
+E.g. in Docker start file or restart the cache server too
+Otherwise old entries doesn't expire and can cause stale sources (hard to detect)

 ## development

 a development environment can be setup this way (poetry is recommended):